 Piggybacking credit is not illegal.
 In fact, Congress has said, under the Equal Credit Opportunity Act, that no authorized users can be denied on existing credit accounts, even if that credit account belongs to a stranger.

-How much can piggybacking raise your credit score?
+How much can piggybacking positively impact your credit score?

-Piggybacking still works in 2022, though credit reporting bureaus credit scoring companies may frown on it.
-FICO, for one, has adjusted its scoring to limit the effect of becoming an authorized user.
+Piggybacking can still work in 2024, though credit reporting bureaus and credit scoring companies may frown on it.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.